CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### React Native
 ![React Native](./asset/img/reactNative.gif)

-> * Before you use React Native element, set the screen as mobile by click one of the buttons from the bottom.
+> * Before you use React Native element, set the screen as mobile by clicking one of the buttons from the bottom.
-> * You can set the screen to _Portrait_ or to _Landscape_ easily in **_ServiceDesigner_**.
-Just click the button what you want to set.
+> * You can set the screen _to Portrait_ or _to Landscape_ easily from these buttons.
+> * Just click the button what you want to set.
 > * Then right-click and add element and input the name what you will use.
 It's really simple.
 > * You must input the name in this function also.

 ### RN Elements
 ![RN Elements](./asset/img/rNElements.gif)

-> * You have to set the screen as mobile to implement and check any detail of your UI.
+> * If you want to implement and check any detail of project's UI, set the screen as mobile.
 > * After that, right-click and add element just like adding other element.
 > * Set the property if it is necessary.